healthchecks/healthchecks/templates/docs/http_api.md

 HEAD|GET|POST PING_ENDPOINT{uuid}
 ```

-Signals to SITE_NAME that the job has completed successfully (or, for
+Signals to SITE_NAME that the job has completed successfully (or,
-continuously running processes, is still running and healthy).
+continuously running processes are still running and healthy).
 The `uuid` parameter
 is unique for each check.

 **Example**